DorDorel/bid-app/README.md

 # QuoteApp (V3.0.0)

-BidApp is a Flutter Cross Platform project that allows users to send bids via email or SMS.
+QuoteApp is a Flutter Cross Platform project that allows users to Quote bids via email or SMS.
 It features a user-friendly admin panel, authentication, and cloud-based functionalities.

 ✅✅✅ **Update (25.12.2024):** new UI 🚀🚀🚀